97 Amazing Things Made in the U.S.A.

 Rope Rug Doormat

 This indoor-outdoor rug is hand-woven from new and repurposed Alaskan fisherman rope/line, exclusively in Alaska by the Alaska Rug Company.
-On the repurposed rope, you can see some sun bleaching and can tell that it has been used to catch a lot of fish over the years, which only adds to the durable rug’s charms.
+On the repurposed rope, you can see some sun bleaching, which only adds to the durable rug’s charms.

 Faribault Woolens Blanket

-All Faribault Woolen Mill products, including this pure and simple bone-white throw blanket, are handcrafted in Faribault, Minnesota.
+All Faribault Woolen Mill products are handcrafted in Faribault, Minnesota.
 The Faribault Woolen Mill was founded in 1865 and endures as one of the last vertical woolen mills in America.
 “Here, fifth generation craftspeople take raw wool and create blankets, throws, scarves, and accessories of remarkable comfort and quality,” a spokesperson tells Reader’s Digest.